nordyjay/fin_research_agent/README.md

 ## Current Limitations

 ### Critical Issues
-1. **Image Processing Broken** - Charts and graphs are extracted but not searchable due to an API error
+1. **Image Processing Broken** - Charts and graphs are extracted but not searchable.
+This is planned functionality.
 2. **No User Authentication** - Anyone can access all documents (not suitable for confidential data)
 3. **Synchronous Processing** - Uploading documents blocks other operations
 4. **No Caching** - Asking the same question twice costs money each time

 ### Quality Issues
-1. **Table Formatting** - Tables display as continuous text strings, losing column structure essential for financial data
+1. **Table Formatting** - Tables display as summary as opposed to well formated table, losing column structure directly from source.
 2. **Text Formatting** - Multi-paragraph responses collapse into walls of text without proper breaks
-3. **No Progress Tracking** - The progress bar during upload is fake
-4. **Limited Scale** - System slows significantly beyond 100,000 text chunks
+3. **Limited Scale** - System slows significantly beyond 100,000 text chunks

 **Note on Formatting:** These display issues stem from the frontend rendering layer.
 Solutions include implementing proper markdown renderers or dedicated table components.

 ## Technology Stack

-The system uses modern, production-ready technologies:
+The system uses the following core stack:

 - **Django**: Web framework handling uploads, API endpoints, and user interface
 - **PostgreSQL + pgvector**: Database storing documents and enabling vector search